At Remagen (1969/United

 that 'other' famous bridge film, but instead of being a dumb recycle

-of David Lean's Bridge On
+of David Lean's Bridge

-the River Kwai (reviewed
+On the River Kwai

-original Man From
+(the original Man

-making him more formidable and the film more credible.
+dignity, making him more formidable and the film more credible.

 Gazzara and George Seagal lead the Americans and it becomes an